-The association The European Society for History of Law is the publisher of the Journal on European History of Law which is published 1-2x per year.
+The publisher of the Journal on European History of Law is the STS Science Centre Ltd. seated in London.
+The European Society for History of Law closely cooperates with the STS Science Centre Ltd. and helps with editing the journal, which is published 1-2x per year.
 It is assigned for law-historians and Romanists that want to share with their colleagues the results of their research in this field.

 At the same time, reviews of books with historical themes are being published.
 You can also find there information about the happenings in the field of law-history.

 Articles in the journal are published in English or in German, according to the authors wish.
 The articles must fulfill the criteria written in the guidelines for authors.
+All contributions / papers are subject to a peer-review.
 The executive editor decides on whether to publish the articles and in which order.

 To subscribe the Journal on European History of Law please, write to: email@example.com